wttech/CQ-Unix-Toolkit/README.md

 * bash (tested and fully supported)
 * dash (tested and fully supported)
-* bash on cygwin (line breaks problem, missing commands)
+* bash on cygwin (see remarks for Cygwin in the next section below)
 * bash on Mac OS X (with sed/echo BSD versions)
 * csh (tested and fully supported on FreeBSD)
 * mksh (MirBSD Korn Shell)